giomusyaffa/gio-portfolio/README.md

-# Great!
+# Congratulation!
 You found my Github portfolio 🥳
 ### So, first of all, welcome, I'm Gio, a **Data Enthusiast** 📊
 In this page, you'll see a collection of my personal projects show casing my skills in **Excel**, **SQL**, **Python** for analyzing data and **Power BI** to visualize them.

 Each repository explores how I use data to uncover insights, solve problems, and build analytical solutions.

+**So please, be my guest and visit each repository that I made for you to see, learn, and give comments or insights!**

 ### About me 🧠
 As an aspiring data analyst with a Bachelor's degree in Physics, I’m passionate about exploring how data tells stories and supports better decision-making.
 That's why I've been developing my skills in programming languages like Python, database query languages like SQL, business intelligence platforms such as  Power BI, and spreadsheet software like Microsoft Excel.